 How Bounce Rates Are Tracked

-Without this understanding you may be mislead as to what is happening on your site.
+Without this understanding, you may be misled as to what is happening on your site.

 Check out the articles I have chosen below that discuss how your analytics program tracks bounce rates.